 - 77. Decommissioning or construction of nuclear power stations; - 78.
 Investment to achieve the reduction of greenhouse gas emissions from activities falling under Annex I of EC Directive 2003/87/EC; - 79.
 Manufacturing, processing and marketing of tobacco and tobacco products; - 80.
 'Undertakings in difficulties' as defined under EU State aid rules.
-Only Exception being: An update to the ERDF Regulation due to the COVID-19 pandemic and which is effective from 24 April 2020.
-Please see Section 11 of the WEFO guidance entitled, 'COVID-19 Conditions for Support and Frequently Asked Questions for ERDF, ESF & Ireland Wales European Territorial Co-operation Programmes'. - 81.
+Please note: as from 24 April 2020, undertakings receiving de minimis aid will not be regarded as 'undertakings in difficulty' for the purposes of receiving ERDF support.
+This also applies to undertakings that entered into difficulty as a result of the COVID-19 outbreak and have received support complying with the COVID 19 Temporary Framework for State aid measures (see annex F, question 11 for more detail) - 81.
 Airport infrastructure unless related to environmental protection or accompanied by investments necessary to mitigate or reduce its negative environmental impact.